Seoul Arts Center: Hangaram Design Museum

 Opened in 2002, this museum specializing in plastic arts is located on the right wing of the Opera House.
-On the 2nd and 3rd floors of the building, there is also Arko Art Information Center, an institution under the Korean Culture and Arts Council.
+On the 2nd and 3rd floors of the building, there is also the Arko Art Information Center, an institution under the Korean Culture and Arts Council.

 Seoul Calligraphy Museum

 Opened in 1988 at the same time as the Music Hall, it is currently the only exhibition hall dedicated to calligraphy works in the world.
 In addition to traditional calligraphy works, experimental works by contemporary calligraphers are also on display.

 Other facilities

 There is an outdoor space named Music Square, Art Square, and Staircase Square between each performance hall and art gallery.
 There is a short hiking trail next to the fountain, which is also used by hikers.